 We recognize revenue when our customers obtain control of promised goods or services, in an amount that reflects the consideration which we expect to receive in exchange for our goods or services.
 To determine revenue recognition for our arrangements with our customers, we perform a five-step process, which includes: (i) identifying the contract(s) with a customer; (ii) identifying the performance obligations in the contract; (iii) determining the transaction price; (iv) allocating the transaction price to the performance obligations in the contract; and (v) recognizing revenue when (or as) we satisfy our performance obligations.
-The Company generates revenues from (i) diagnostic tests and (ii) assay development and testing services (services revenue).
+The Company generates revenues from (i) diagnostic tests and (ii) assay development, testing services, and licensing our technologies (Biopharma Services and other revenue).